ludo6577/VrMultiplatform/README.md

 The script [BuildScript.cs](/Assets/BuildScript.cs) has comments in it and is (i guess) easy to understand.

-Be carefull when you build for GearVR you will not be able to test your project in Unity.
-You will have to deactivate the Unity native mode and remove the Scripting define Symbols to get back to the Cardboard system.
+Be carefull when you build for **GearVR** you will not be able to test your project in Unity.
+You will have to deactivate the Unity native mode and remove the **Scripting define Symbols** to get back to the **Cardboard** system.
+Here is where this properties are:

 ![Build menu](/Images/PlayerSettingVR.png?raw=true "Build menu")